YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 ### Tabs Tabs Tabs!
 OK I should have said this before, but if you're stuck, just press `tab`!

-Some more details: A normal UNIX syntax is start with a command and add options, arguments etc. If you press `tab` when you are at the command part, it will search in your `PATH` (a special environmental variable that's already defined) and try to find one that fits to fill in.
+Some more details: A normal Linux syntax is start with a command and add options, arguments etc. If you press `tab` when you are at the command part, it will search in your `PATH` (a special environmental variable that's already defined) and try to find one that fits to fill in.
 If you press `tab` when you at the options/arguments part it will search in your present working directory and try to find a file (including directories) that fits to fill in.
 If there are more than two hits, it won't give you anything.
 But then, you can press `tab` another time and it will give you a list of hits.

 <br/>